Blog Details

 Application Process

 Interested individuals must first approach the Canadian Labour Congress (CLC), which will evaluate their eligibility based on the program’s requirements.
 Once the CLC issues a referral letter, applicants can submit their application to IRCC for processing.
 During this time, applicants may also be eligible for temporary work permits, allowing them to continue working legally while their permanent residency application is under review.
+This streamlined process is designed to minimize the administrative burden on out-of-status workers and provide them with a clear path to regularization.
+The program’s extension indicates the Canadian government's recognition of the essential role these workers play in the local economy, particularly in critical sectors like construction.

 Conclusion